ophwug/docs/README.md

 OBD-C is a [comma.ai standard](https://github.com/commaai/hardware/blob/master/harness/OBD-C.sch.pdf) that uses a OBD-C cable between the comma harness box and the comma device. comma produces, ships, and sells a OBD-C cable but select and many USB-C cables are electrically and physically compatible and can be used in its place.

 > [!CAUTION]
-> **OBD-C outputs 12V, NOT 5V!** The harness box outputs 12V over the OBD-C port and is **NOT a valid or compliant 5V USB-C port**.
+> **OBD-C outputs 12V, NOT 5V!** The harness box outputs 12V over the OBD-C port and is **NOT a valid or compliant USB-PD port**.
+It does not perform any power negotiation and **supplies 12V directly immediately upon connection**.
 Despite the physical similarity to USB-C connectors, **DO NOT connect standard USB-C devices** (phones, tablets, laptops, etc.) to the OBD-C port on the harness box.
 Doing so **WILL damage or destroy** the connected device as they expect 5V, not 12V.
 OBD-C is only compatible with comma devices and other devices specifically designed to accept 12V input over this port.

 **Preventative Measures**: